nbidler/calculator/README.md

 >   All of which do not seem like much, but the error-checking and input parsing were a significant challenge.

 # TO DO
-> Remake entirely object-oriented
+> Remake entirely object-oriented.
-> Include keyboard inputs
+> Include keyboard inputs.
-> Improve input parsing
+> Improve input parsing.
-> Include order of operations
+> Include order of operations.

 # ADDITIONAL FEATURES ADDED
 > None Yet